-Audience: Admins, attorneys and litigation support
+Audience: Project managers, attorneys, and litigation support

 DISCO’s document permission options are an intuitive and powerful way to create groups of users who have access to only the documents they need.

 In this article, we'll first look at how Gayle, a partner in a small firm, uses document permissions to divide up review work and protect sensitive information.
 Then we'll see how Derrick, the head of litigation support, uses the same features to improve the review workflow.

 Gayle uses permissions to divide review work.

 Gayle has taken on a case defending Juan Lobos from accusations of intellectual property theft.
 Juan's former employer, Super Cool Gadgets, claims that he stole details about a project he was working on for them and used them to develop a similar technology at his new employer, Stylish Widgets.

 Gayle and her co-counsel will do the initial case assessment.
 She decides to divide the work by custodian.
 To make this easy, she puts herself and each co-counsel into a separate permission role.
 She sets the default document access level for these roles to Not viewable.
 Finally, she gives each role editing access to documents with the assigned custodian.